tembo-io/website/blog/2023-11-16-vector-indexes/index.md

 Image credit: Generated with Bing Image Creator
 </em></p>

-Indexes are data structures that make database searches more efficient.
-Specifically, they speed up finding specific values in a database column.
-So, instead of having to scan a table with 50,000 records to find a student with ID=9876, having an index on the ID column could locate said student in fewer operations.
+In databases, indexes are data structures that speed up finding specific values in a table column.
+The analogous task in vector databases consists of finding the (approximate) nearest-neighbors of a given vector.
+So, to accomplish this task fast, we can similarly create specialized vector indexes.

-Problem solved, right?
-Not so fast.

-See, when deciding whether to create one or more indexes on a table, several factors need to be considered—for example, the size of the tables, whether the table is modified frequently, how the table is used in queries, and so on.
+But, speeding up a query is not just about blindly creating an index.
+When deciding whether to create one or more indexes on a table, several factors need to be considered—for example, the size of the tables, whether the table is modified frequently, how the table is used in queries, and so on.
+Similar considerations apply to vector indexes.

-Well, could we just use a vector database and vector indexes?”
-Sure, but these considerations (and some others) apply to them too.

-Consider the typical example of finding [text similar to a query](https://tembo.io/blog/pgvector-and-embedding-solutions-with-postgres) to generate possible answers.
-Spoiler alert: there are multiple ways to get the answer, but all of them involve tradeoffs of speed, accuracy, and resource demands.

-So, in today's post, let us explore these tradeoffs in the context of Postgres and pgvector.
+In today's post, let us explore vector indexes and their tradeoffs in the context of Postgres and [Pgvector](https://github.com/pgvector/pgvector).
+In particular, let us compare their build time, size, and speed, and, based on that, derive some guidelines to decide which one to choose for a given application.

 ## Indexes in Pgvector

-[Pgvector](https://github.com/pgvector/pgvector) is an open-source Postgres extension for similarity search.
+Pgvector is an open-source Postgres extension for similarity search.
 It allows for exact and approximate nearest-neighbor search.
-In particular, for ANN it offers two types of indexes: **IVFFlat** and **HNSW**.
+In particular, for ANN it offers two types of indexes: IVFFlat and HNSW.
+Let us briefly discuss them.

-## IVFFlat
+### IVFFlat

-The IVFFlat (Inverted File with Flat Compression) index works by dividing the vectors in the table into multiple lists: the algorithm calculates a number of ‘centroids’ (let’s call it C) and groups vectors in the dataset according to the centroid that is closest to them.
-The result is C clusters of vectors, and the elements of these clusters correspond to the groups I described previously.
+The IVFFlat (Inverted File with Flat Compression) index works by dividing the vectors in the table into multiple lists.
+The algorithm calculates a number of **centroids** and finds the **clusters** around those centroids.
+So, there is a list for each centroid, and the elements of these lists are the vectors that make up its corresponding cluster.

 When searching for the K nearest vectors, instead of calculating the distance to all vectors, the search space is narrowed to only a subset of the lists, thus reducing the number of computations.
 Which lists are the candidates?
 The ones whose centroid is closer to the search vector.